The way I see cooking is that it is a chemistry experiment

 - 1 tbsp of Turmeric powder (If only use this, then you will have Thai yellow curry)

 You don’t need all these spices so you can pick and choose.
 I always use dried flakes since they last long in the shelves, but you are more than welcome to use fresh ingredients.

 - ½ tsp Curry powder

 - ½ tsp Garlic powder

 - First brown the meat you are using.
 This hardens the edge, so the meat doesn’t fall apart.

 - Cut your onion into slices.
 You can throw in the onions and stir fly with the meat.

-- While you cook your meat, cut your veggies and prep the slow cooker - slice the red peppers, cut the stems off the Thai chilli paper and squash the pepper flat (slice it down if you can handle the heat); and dice your potatoes (other veggies you might want to add).
+- While you cook your meat, cut your veggies and prep the slow cooker - slice the red peppers, cut the stems off the Thai chilli paper and squash the pepper flat (slice it down the middle f you can handle the heat); and dice your potatoes (other veggies you might want to add).